-- (a) Nothing contained herein shall act as a limitation on the rights, duties and obligations of any other town entity, including, but not limited to, Select Board, Fire Department, Building Department, Conservation Commission or other town entities having concurrent jurisdiction or licensing authority. - (b) The provisions of this Bylaw shall be administered and enforced by the Board of Health and Fire Department.
+(a) Nothing contained herein shall act as a limitation on the rights, duties and obligations of any other town entity, including, but not limited to, Select Board, Fire Department, Building Department, Conservation Commission or other town entities having concurrent jurisdiction or licensing authority.

+(b) The provisions of this Bylaw shall be administered and enforced by the Board of Health and Fire Department.

-- (a) For the purpose of this Bylaw, the following terms shall have the following meanings - (1)"CMR" shall mean the Code of Massachusetts Regulations. - (2) "Hazardous Material" be defined by the Environmental Protection Agency, which incorporates the Occupational Safety and Health Administration (OSHA) definition as any substance or chemical which is a "health hazard" or "physical hazard," including: - chemicals which are carcinogens, toxic agents, irritants, corrosives, sensitizers; - agents which act on the hematopoietic system; - agents which damage the lungs, skin, eyes, or mucous membranes; - chemicals which are combustible, explosive, flammable, oxidizers, pyrophorics, unstable-reactive or water-reactive; and - chemicals which in the course of normal handling, use, or storage may produce or release dusts, gases, fumes, vapors, mists or smoke which may have any of the previously mentioned characteristics; and, any item or chemical which can cause harm to people, plants or, or animals when released by spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping or disposing into the environment shall mean material including, but not limited to, any material, in whatever form, which, because of its quantity, concentration, chemical, corrosive, flammable, reactive, toxic, infectious or radioactive characteristics, either separately or in combination with any substance or substances, constitutes a present or potential threat to human health, safety, welfare, or to the environment, when improperly stored, treated, transported, disposed of, used, or otherwise managed.
+(a) For the purpose of this Bylaw, the following terms shall have the following meanings

+(1)"CMR" shall mean the Code of Massachusetts Regulations.

+(2) "Hazardous Material" be defined by the Environmental Protection Agency, which incorporates the Occupational Safety and Health Administration (OSHA) definition as any substance or chemical which is a "health hazard" or "physical hazard," including:

+- chemicals which are carcinogens, toxic agents, irritants, corrosives, sensitizers; - agents which act on the hematopoietic system; - agents which damage the lungs, skin, eyes, or mucous membranes; - chemicals which are combustible, explosive, flammable, oxidizers, pyrophorics, unstable-reactive or water-reactive; and - chemicals which in the course of normal handling, use, or storage may produce or release dusts, gases, fumes, vapors, mists or smoke which may have any of the previously mentioned characteristics; and, any item or chemical which can cause harm to people, plants or, or animals when released by spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping or disposing into the environment - (3) "Owner" shall mean every person who alone or severally with others:

-- (3)"Owner" shall mean every person who alone or severally with others: - (a)Has legal title to any property on which is located an underground fuel or chemical storage tank and system subject to this Bylaw; or, - (b) Has care, charge, or control of any such property, in any capacity, including without limitation agent executor, administrator, trustee or guardian of the estate of the holder of legal title, or agent, trustee or a person appointed by a court of competent jurisdiction; or - (c)Is a mortgagee in possession of such property.
-Each such person is bound to comply with the provisions of this Bylaw as if he-the mortgagee were an owner. - (4)"Persson" shall mean every individual, partnership, corporation, firm, association, group or entity owning property or carrying on an activity regulated by this Bylaw. - (5)"Underground Tank" shall mean any fuel storage or chemical storage containment system, the top of which is located below the ground. - (6) Where applicable, other terms in this Bylaw are as defined in 527 C.M.R.
+(a) Has legal title to any property on which is located an underground fuel or chemical storage tank and system subject to this Bylaw; or,

+(b) Has care, charge, or control of any such property, in any capacity, including without limitation agent executor, administrator, trustee or guardian of the estate of the holder of legal title, or agent, trustee or a person appointed by a court of competent jurisdiction; or

+(c) Is a mortgagee in possession of such property.
+Each such person is bound to comply with the provisions of this Bylaw as if the mortgagee were an owner.

+(4) "Person" shall mean every individual, partnership, corporation, firm, association, group or entity owning property or carrying on an activity regulated by this Bylaw.

+(5) "Underground Tank" shall mean any fuel storage or chemical storage containment system, the top of which is located below the ground.

+(6) Where applicable, other terms in this Bylaw are as defined in 527 C.M.R.
 Section 5 and 9 of the Massachusetts Board of Fire Prevention Regulations.